5 Benefits Of Adding Lemon To Black Tea

 Unsweetened black tea, when added with a squeeze of lemon, is both therapeutic and refreshing.
 Lemon is rich in vitamin-C which strengthens the immune system.
 Both black tea and lemon have antioxidants which avoid heart and neurodegenerative diseases.
 The stimulant and diuretic properties help increase the metabolism and eliminate toxins.
 The concoction also prevents one from gaining weight.

 Black tea is one of the most widely consumed teas across the world.
 It is made from the leaves of Camellia sinensis plant.
-The leaves are air-fermented before drying, curing, and packaging.
-Steeping these leaves in the boiling water for about five minutes gives you a low-calorie black tea, which has various health benefits.
+The leaves are air-fermented before they are dried, cured, and packaged.
+Steeping these leaves in the boiling water for about 5 minutes gives you a low-calorie black tea, which has various health benefits.

-The benefits can be harnessed well, given, you do not add sugar or milk to the black tea.
+The benefits can be reaped better if you do not add sugar or milk to the black tea.
 However, unsweetened black tea might not taste great, and lemon comes as a savior!
-Half a squeeze of a lemon not only imparts taste but also boosts the benefits of black tea.
-Mentioned below are the reasons why you should consider adding lemon juice to your black cuppa.
+A squeeze of half a lemon not only imparts taste but also boosts the benefits of black tea.
+Here are the benefits of adding lemon juice to your black tea.

-Lemon is rich in vitamin-C. It also contains traces of vitamin B6, iron, magnesium, and calcium.
-Daily consumption of lemon ensures proper growth and repair of the body tissues, strengthens the immune system, and enhances the absorption of iron in the body.
-Adding it to black tea doesn’t hamper its nutritional benefits, which makes the duo a healthy combination for consumption.
+Lemon is rich in vitamin C. It also contains traces of vitamin B6, iron, magnesium, and calcium.
+Daily consumption of lemon ensures proper growth and repair of the body tissues and strengthens the immune system.
+When added to tea, it serves another important purpose.
+Tea is known to reduce the absorption of iron (non-heme or iron from plant sources) in the body.
+Lemon enhances the absorption of iron in the body.
+Besides, adding it to black tea doesn’t hamper its nutritional benefits, which makes the duo a healthy combination for consumption.

 Both black tea and lemon juice have antioxidants which eliminate free radicals from our body.
-While black tea has theaflavins, lemon juice has ascorbic acid, which together, scavenge the free radicals out of the body.
-These potentially keep neuro-degenerative diseases like Parkinson’s and Alzheimer’s at bay.
+While black tea has theaflavins, lemon juice has ascorbic acid or vitamin C, which together, scavenge the free radicals out of the body.
+These potentially keep nerve-damaging diseases like Parkinson’s and Alzheimer’s at bay.
 The antioxidants also help prevent hardening of arteries, kidney stones, and heart attack.